ZIMA-Engineering/ZIMA-CAD-Parts/doc/datasource.md

 subdirectories.
 Selected prototype is simply copied to the new directory.
 Prototype can have pre-configured `metadata.ini`, index files and so on.
 Prototypes are stored in `0000-index/prototypes/`.

+## Scripts
+Executable files are stored in `0000-index/scripts`.
+ZCP offers to run them in a per-directory context menu.
+All executable files from the directory are offered to the user.

+The scripts are run through a terminal configured in ZCP settings.
+The current working directory is set to the directory the script is run on.
+ZCP working directory is available through environment variable `ZWP_WORKDIR`.